 - People with low contrast sensitivity, which is common in older people.

-- People with color blindness who cannot distinguish between certain colors.
+- People who cannot distinguish between certain colors (often called “color blindness”).

 What are the additional benefits?

 - Content works in different lighting conditions, such as sunlight and glare.

 - Content is easier to read by everyone, including those who do not have specific visual conditions.